Income tax jargon can be confusing for beginners. So, we have explained the meanings of some frequently used terms.

 Previous year: Income earned in the 12 months contained in the period from 1st April to 31st March (Financial Year) is taken into account when calculating income tax.
 Under the Income Tax Act, this period is called the previous year.

 Assessment Year: It is the 12-month period, 1st April to 31st March, immediately following the previous year.
 In the assessment year, a person files his return for the income earned in the previous year.
-For example, for Financial Year 2018-19 the Assessment Year is 2019-20.
-You are required to pay tax if your income in a particular year is above the minimum threshold in the income tax slab you fall in.
-There is howe, er, certain other criteria that decides whether you need to pay income tax, depending on your residential status in India.
+For example, for Financial Year 2020-21 the Assessment Year is 2021-22.
+You are required to pay tax if your income in a particular year is above the minimum threshold.
+There is however, certain other criteria that decides whether you need to pay income tax, depending on your residential status in India.

 The three different residential statuses are: